NIFK14029U Motivation and Pro-Environmental Behaviour - Managing Change

 - Theory exercises

-Students get feedback on both the assignment and the group report.
-The assignments are handed in continously through the course and students recieve feedback (in plenary, written and oral) continously so it can be used for the next assignment and finally the group report handed in in the end of the course.
-Students receives written feedback for their group report.
+Students get feedback on the group report project component assignments and overall report, from the lecturers and from their peers.
+The report components are handed in at several points through the course and students receive feedback (in plenary and oral) for each, so it can be used for the next assignment and finally the group report handed in at the end of the course.

 - 7,5 ECTS